jon49/htmf/README.md

 # HTML Form Handler

-`html-form` (htmf) is a minimalist library similar to HTMX and other technologies (Behavior.js (RIP), unpoly, etc.) designed to work directly with forms.
+`html-form` (`htmf`) is a minimalist library similar to HTMX and other technologies (Behavior.js (RIP), unpoly, fixi, etc.) designed to work directly with forms.
 It has a minimal API.
 It also makes it easy to build Multipage apps (MPA) which works without JavaScript and the JS is just progressive enhancement.

 I have successfully created offline-first applications with this library.
 I have also successfully used it to create an offline-first, SPA, PWA application.

-`htmf` is 4.5 kB minified and 2.4 kB minified and zipped.
+`htmf` is 1.9 kB minified and 1.3 kB minified and zipped.

-A Todo MVC example [can be found here](https://jon49.github.io/htmf/todo/#).
+Tests can be viewed here: <https://jon49.github.io/htmf/>

 ## Overview